6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Alternate Stop: Dijon

 If you prefer your culture less cheesy, stop in Dijon for 90 minutes instead (or additionally).
-Known round the world for its mustard, the Old Town is a UNESCO World Heritage Site filled with charming half-timbered houses with polychromatic roofs.
-The flat facade of the 13th century Church of Notre Dame is a standout for its 51 gargoyles.
-The 14th century Gothic Cathedral is surprisingly austere, and the crypt is one of France’s oldest Christian sanctuaries still open to the public.
+Known around the world for its mustard, the Old Town is a UNESCO World Heritage Site filled with charming half-timbered houses with polychromatic roofs.
+The flat facade of the 13th-century Church of Notre Dame is a standout for its 51 gargoyles.
+The 14th-century Gothic Cathedral is surprisingly austere, and the crypt is one of France’s oldest Christian sanctuaries still open to the public.

 Arrival in Beaune